Artwork

 A swallow flies before sacred geometry filled with stars — symbolizing mental freedom, healing, and the lightness found after struggle.

 The swallow, long a symbol of hope and return, glides across a sacred geometric structure containing the night sky.
-The image represents mental liberation — the moment when the mind, once burdened, rediscovers clarity and flight.
+The drawing represents mental liberation — the moment when the mind, once burdened, rediscovers clarity and flight.
 The geometry suggests that even freedom has structure: healing is not chaos, but harmony rediscovered.
 This piece is about transformation through awareness — how the act of seeing the patterns within our pain can turn gravity into grace.

-Made in Rotterdam, the Netherlands, 2018
+Rotterdam, 2018